thelazyone/bacter-particle-zola/README.md

 ## Issues

-For any problem or suggestion regarding Bacter, please file a [GitHub Issue](https://github.com/thelazyone/Bacter/issues/new).
+For any problem or suggestion regarding Bacter, please file a [GitHub Issue](https://github.com/thelazyone/Bacter/issues/new) on the Bacter repo.

 ## License